 Riverside Visioning Concludes!

-The LFIA’s Riverside Committee articulated a list of topics (see below) that should be addressed by the process and voiced two concerns: that the two-month period allotted was too short, and that having the developer pay for the visioning process could undermine its credibility.
+The LFIA’s Riverside Committee articulated a list of topics that should be addressed during the process and voiced two concerns: that the two-month period allotted was too short, and that having the developer pay for the visioning process could undermine its credibility.

-The Newton Planning and Development Department hired the planning consulting firm CivicMoxie to assist in the process.
-Close to 300 residents attended the first open house, on February 10, and a smaller but equally passionate crowd attended the March 28 meeting, where draft principles were described.
-Neighbors embraced many of the principles but challenged Riverside being characterized as a “Gateway to Newton” or an “isolated site.”
+The Newton Planning and Development Department hired the planning consulting firm CivicMoxie to manage the process.
+Close to 300 residents attended the first open house, on February 10, 2019, and a smaller but equally passionate crowd attended the March 28 meeting, where draft principles were described.

-We are dismayed that Mark Development filed for a special permit to build a massive mixed-use complex at Riverside even before the conclusion of the visioning process (and nearly unchanged from the plan they presented in September 2018), suggesting their lack of commitment to heeding neighborhood input.
+We were dismayed to discover that Mark Development had filed for a special permit to build a massive mixed-use complex at Riverside even before the visioning process had concluded (and that was nearly unchanged from the plan presented in September 2018), suggesting their lack of commitment to heeding neighborhood input.

 For more information on visioning: